AnanyaAppan/AnanyaAppan.github.io/index.markdown

     </div>
 </div>

-I am an incoming computer science PhD student at the University of Illinois at Urbana Champaign.
-I graduated (offline!) from the International Institute of Information Technology, Bangalore ([IIITB](https://www.iiitb.ac.in/)) with an integrated mtech degree in computer science as part of the batch of 2022.
-I am extremely grateful to have finished my master's thesis under the supervision of Professor [Ashish Choudhury](https://sites.google.com/view/ashish-choudhury).
+I am an almost second year PhD candidate at the University of Illinois at Urbana Champaign.
 I am interested, broadly, in cryptography, and specifically, in secure multi-party computation.
+I am lucky to have two kind and caring co-advisors : [David Heath](https://daheath.web.illinois.edu) and [Ling Ren](https://sites.google.com/view/renling).
+I was previously advised by Professor [Ashish Choudhury](https://sites.google.com/view/ashish-choudhury) at IIIT Bangalore, to whom I am ever grateful for introducing me to cryptography and research.

 What I love the most about research is the absurd assurance I feel when I get the wrong solution, and the complete lack of expectation I have when I finally get the right one :) Seeing the final draft of a paper I have co authored is also a very special feeling.

 **Announcements** <br>